Lightstreamer/Lightstreamer-kafka-connector/SNAPSHOT_CACHE_DESIGN.md

 └──────────────────────┘                 └──────────────────────────────────┘
 ```

-Key distinction from the base `TopicSnapshotConsumer`:
+Key distinction from the v1 `TopicSnapshotConsumer` (which it replaces):
-- **TopicSnapshotConsumer**: Reads the topic on-demand, per subscription batch.
+- **TopicSnapshotConsumer** (v1): Reads the topic on-demand, per subscription batch.
 Ephemeral.
+Multi-pass loop with drain-exit race.
-- **Snapshot Cache**: Reads the topic once at startup, then stays in sync via continuous consumption.
+- **Snapshot Cache**: Reads the topic once at startup, then stays in sync.
 Long-lived.
+Synchronous lookup on subscribe thread.

 ---